Freskoko/INF101_V2024_Notes/concepts/abstract_class.md

 # Abstract classes

-*A type of Polymorphism*
+*Can be a type of Polymorphism*

-Setting a class to abstract classes allows them to only implement some parts of interface.
+Setting a class to abstract classes allows them to only implement some parts of the interface it implements.

 we just pick and choose. someone else (or us) will implement the rest later